-We have regularly engaged the FDA on IMC-1 for the treatment of FM.
-The FDA has provided the following guidance with respect to the development of IMC-1 for the treatment of FM.
-Since we are combining proprietary doses of two previously approved drugs, our fixed dose combination product candidate is eligible for submission to the FDA for approval under Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act ("FDCA").
-Section 505(b)(2) permits the submission of an NDA where at least some of the information required for approval comes from studies that were not conducted by, or for, the applicant and on which the applicant has not obtained a right of reference.
-The 505(b)(2) application enables us to reference published literature and/or the FDA's previous findings of safety and effectiveness for previously approved drugs with the same active ingredient.
-Under Section 505(b)(2), we plan to rely upon FDA's previous findings of safety and effectiveness, and extensively reference several sections of the US Prescribing Information for Famvir (famciclovir), from Novartis, and Celebrex (celecoxib), from Pfizer, the reference drugs for our program.
-The 505(b)(2) NDA filing will rely on portions of the development programs conducted by the sponsors of the reference drugs, as described in the FDA-approved US Prescribing Information.
-The FDA has agreed to our (b)(2) filing plan.
+We have continued to regularly engage the FDA regarding IMC-1 for the treatment of FM.
+Since we are combining proprietary doses of two previously approved drugs, our fixed dose combination product candidates are eligible for submission to the FDA for approval under Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act ("FDCA").
+Under Section 505(b)(2), we are able to rely upon FDA's previous findings of safety and effectiveness, and extensively reference several sections of the United States Prescribing Information for Famvir (famciclovir) and Celebrex (celecoxib).
+We expect our 505(b)(2) NDA filing to rely on portions of the development programs conducted for the reference drugs, as described in the FDA-approved United States Prescribing Information.
+In our discussions with the FDA, the FDA has agreed to our 505(b)(2) filing plan.